klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 64-core Zen2/Rome CPUs with 4 TB of RAM per node, while 8 others have dual 64-core
 Zen2/Rome CPUs and 8 NVIDIA A40 GPUs for visualisation.
-Together these are known as **LUMI-D**, but as we shall see in the Slurm part of the training, this name is misleading as these are two node types corresponding to two partitions in the scheduler.
+Together these are known as **LUMI-D**, but as we shall see in the Slurm part of the training, this name is misleading as these are two node types corresponding to two different partitions in the scheduler.
 There is also an **Open OnDemand based service (web interface)** to make some fo those facilities available.
 Note though that these nodes are meant for a very specific use, so it is not that we will also be offering, e.g., GPU compute facilities on NVIDIA hardware, and that these are shared resources that should not be monopolised by a single user (so no hope to run an MPI job on 8 4TB nodes).

+LUMI has three solutions for storing data: A flash-based parallel filesystem, hard disk-based parallel filesystems, and an object storage system.
+All three have their own strengths and weaknesses.

 LUMI also has a **8 PB flash based file system** running the **Lustre parallel file system**.
 This system is often denoted as **LUMI-F**.
 The bandwidth of that system is over 2 TB/s.
 Note however that this is still a remote file system with a parallel file system on it, so do not expect that it will behave as the local SSD in your laptop.
 But that is
 also the topic of another session in this course.
+This is a very expensive filesystem, but it is worth using especially for temporary data if the hard disk based parallel filesystems don't offer enough performance.

 The main work storage is provided by **4 20 PB hard disk based Lustre file systems** with a bandwidth of 240 GB/s each.
 That section of the machine is often denoted